bogdan-veliscu/django-book/memory-bank/active-context.md

    - Implemented caching for authenticated users where appropriate
    - Added cache invalidation for modified resources
    - Reduced cache time for frequently updated resources
+   - Fixed the `GlobalCacheMiddleware` to properly handle coroutines in async context by adding proper error handling and checking if response objects have status_code attributes before accessing them

+5. **Middleware Fixes**:
+   - Fixed the `GlobalCacheMiddleware` to properly handle coroutines in async context
+   - Added try/except blocks to catch AttributeError when accessing status_code on coroutine objects
+   - Added hasattr checks to ensure response objects have the expected attributes before accessing them
+   - Improved error logging for middleware issues

 ## Next Steps
 1. **Monitor Performance**: